 Faculty - Molly Schauffler

-Assistant Research Professor of Earth Sciences, Climate Change Institute, member of the Center for Research in STEM Education (RiSE Center), University of Maine Hutchinson Center Science Program Coordinator
+Assistant Research Professor, School of Earth and Climate Sciences, Climate Change Institute, member of the Center for Research in STEM Education (RiSE Center), and University of Maine Hutchinson Center Science Program Coordinator

 Office: 316 Bryand Global Science Bldg.